operator-framework/audit/README.md

 ### What means UNKNOWN ?

-If is not possible gathering the information, for example, when the Operator Bundle Path info is not in the index db then, audit will set the data as `UNKNOWN`.
+The UNKNOWN status means that was not possible gathering the information, usually because was not possible to download the operator bundle to check it.

 ### What means NOT USED ?